aristov/htmlmodule/readme.md

 #### Custom way

-- You may add your own and any other shims if needed.
+- You may add your own and any other shims or build your custom bundle if needed.
 - You may decline to use the shim bundle at all, if there's no need to support an old browser versions.

 ## Documentation